msguy/AzureStorageQueuePushPull/README.md

 Azure Storage Queue Push Pull
 =============================

 This sample demonstrates how to use a Storage Queue on Microsoft Azure.
 There are two console applications in this solution.
+You can run each on a seperate machine or run it on a single machine.

 1. AzureStorageQueuePull :
 ==========================